cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 If you are experiencing this issue, we recommend switching to a more powerful CI container or provider.

+## {% fa fa-angle-right %} What can I do if my tests crash or hang on CI?

+As some users have noted, a longer test has a higher chance of hanging or even crashing when running on CI.
+When a test runs for a long period of time, its commands and the application itself might allocate more memory than available, causing the crash.
+There is no single time limit that would solve this problem, of course.
+The exact risk of crashing depends on the application and the available hardware resources.
+But in general, we try to split our spec files to run under one minute each.
+You can read the blog post {% url "Make Cypress Run Faster by Splitting Specs" https://glebbahmutov.com/blog/split-spec/ %} to learn how to split a spec file.

+You can further split individual long running tests.
+For example, you can verify parts of the longer user feature in the separate tests as described in {% url "Split a very long Cypress test into shorter ones using App Actions" https://www.cypress.io/blog/2019/10/29/split-a-very-long-cypress-test-into-shorter-ones-using-app-actions/ %}.

 ## {% fa fa-angle-right %} How can I parallelize my runs?

 You can read more about parallelization {% url 'here' parallelization %}.